MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 - A great way to start is to create a video of the assembly you want to show, or have someone (an expert in that process, for example) create one for you.
 You can refer to the video as you create your guide.
-If you’re using a video as a starting point, make sure it’s representative of the guide you want to create though.
+If you’re using a video as a starting point, make sure it’s representative of the guide you want to create, though.
 For example, are you creating a guide for an expert or a novice?

-## Using media and 3D content to your advantage
+## Use media and 3D content to your advantage

 As you consider the media and 3D content you want to use for your project, keep in mind that size matters greatly on HoloLens both for the quality of the experience and performance.
 It’s best to use high-fidelity assets where details matter and low-fidelity